ShiniGandhi/JellyTheme/README.md

 @import url("https://cdn.jsdelivr.net/gh/ShiniGandhi/JellyTheme@latest/latest/TrimmedQualitySection.css");
 ```
 ![](/screenshots/TrimmedQualitySection.png)
 </br><b>NOTE: This removes every bitrate over 8Mbps and changes the names of everything as shown in the screenshot.
-Use this only if you're sure that's what you want.</b>
+Use this only if you're sure that's what you want.</b></br>Also, the pop-up menu itself is positioned a little wonky atm, I'm looking into it.

 #### Slim Active Devices